Let’s take a moment to recognise something important: you’re here, reading this blog, having made it through lockdown to (almost) the other side.

 Social media in particular became a place of solidarity and encouragement and fostered the “hope” we all so desperately need in times of complex uncertainty.

-Our tribe effected our vibe – positively.
+Our tribe affected our vibe – positively.
 We demonstrated how resilient we can be together, and just how much we can offer one another no matter the distance.
 It excites me to think of how this virtual support has paved the way for an even stronger community.

 An affirmation: I trust the community I have around me.
 I am not alone.
 I grant myself permission to lean on those people in my life to guide me through each chapter.